Implementing a Robust Test of Galaxy Catalogue Completeness for Dark Siren Measurements of the Hubble Constant: Methods

-We therefore assume the uncertainties on the galaxy redshifts are described by a truncated Gaussian.
-The distribution that is sampled from for each redshift $z_{i}$ is truncated to only allow positive redshift values (we assume every galaxy has a redshift).

 In order to sample over the redshift distributions, the magnitude threshold $m_{\rm thr}$ is estimated for several samples of $(m_{i},z_{i})$ for each pixel.
-This in turn returns a range of $m_{\rm thr}$ values.
-The apparent magnitudes $m_{i}$ have an associated uncertainty $\sigma_{m_{i}}$.
-However, for direct comparison to the median method of estimating incompleteness, which does not incorporate $m_{i}$ uncertainties, we choose to ignore them in this work.
+This in turn generates a range of $m_{\rm thr}$ values.
+Note that the apparent magnitudes $m_{i}$ also have an associated uncertainty $\sigma_{m_{i}}$.
+However, for direct comparison to the median method for estimating incompleteness, which does not incorporate $m_{i}$ uncertainties, we choose to ignore them in this work.